-Interest rates are a key weapon in the arsenal of Central Banks, but their impact travels much further than the Bank of England’s home in Threadneedle Street.
-As global economies try to return to normal monetary policy, it’s important you understand how interest rates affect your money.
+Interest rates are a key weapon in the arsenal of Central Banks, but their impact can be felt much further afield than the Bank of England’s home on Threadneedle Street.
+As global economies attempt to grapple with the impact of COVID-19, it’s important you understand how interest rates affect your money.

 How do interest rates work?

 Inflation reduces the purchasing power of money over time.
-This means that if a lender loans out £1,000 for one year and inflation is 2%, the real value of this money will have fallen to £980 over 12 months.
-The rate of interest factors this into the calculation.
+This means that if a lender loans out £1,000 for one year and inflation is at 2%, the real value of that money will have fallen to £980 over 12 months.
+The rate of interest lenders charge factors this into the calculation.

 Interest is usually expressed as a percentage of the amount you have borrowed.
 For example, say you took out a £10,000 loan for one year, with a 3% interest rate.
 You’d pay an extra £300 on top of repaying the initial £10,000.
 However, when you factor in compounding, the amount you pay in interest may rise.